comparch-security/chipyard-random-llc/README.md

 ## Milestones of the Development of Cache Randomization Techniques

 * [[Wang2007](https://doi.org/10.1145/1250662.1250723)] proposed the first cache randomization scheme which could be used to protect L1 caches.
-* [[Song2018](https://wsong83.github.io/publication/comparch/riscv2018.pdf)] proposed a static cache randomization scheme to protect all cache levels, although this work was not peer-reviewed (Poster on the 8th RISC-V Workshop).
+* [[Song2018](https://wsong83.github.io/publication/comparch/riscv2018.pdf)] proposed a static cache randomization scheme to protect all cache levels, although this work was not peer-reviewed (a poster published in the 8th RISC-V Workshop).
 * [[Qureshi2018](https://doi.org/10.1109/MICRO.2018.00068)] firmly revived the concept of cache randomization and applied it to LLCs with dynamic remapping (named CEASER).
-* [[Bodduna2020](https://doi.org/10.1109/LCA.2020.2964212)] successfully pointed out that the block cipher utilized by CEASER was flawed, forcing nearly all following randomization schemes use cryptographic ciphers instead.
+* [[Bodduna2020](https://doi.org/10.1109/LCA.2020.2964212)] successfully pointed out that the linear block cipher utilized by CEASER was flawed, forcing almost all following randomization schemes to use cryptographic ciphers instead.
-* Around the same time, [[Werner2019](https://doi.org/10.5555/3361338.3361385)] and [[Qureshi2019](https://doi.org/10.1145/3307650.3322246)] proposed randomizing skewed caches rather than classic set-associative caches for better protection.
+* Around the same time, [[Werner2019](https://doi.org/10.5555/3361338.3361385)] and [[Qureshi2019](https://doi.org/10.1145/3307650.3322246)] proposed to randomize skewed caches rather than classic set-associative caches for better protection.
 * [[Bourgest2020](https://doi.org/10.1109/MICRO50266.2020.00092)] successfully pointed out that attackers could still leak information through prolonged attacks on randomized skewed caches.
-* [[Song2021](https://doi.org/10.1109/SP40001.2021.00050)] successfully pointed out that the filter effect of inner cache levels were overlooked and the security claims of randomized skewed caches were over-optimistic.
+* [[Song2021](https://doi.org/10.1109/SP40001.2021.00050)] successfully pointed out that the filter effect of inner cache levels is overlooked and the security claims of randomized skewed caches were over-optimistic.
 * [[Saileshwar2021](https://www.usenix.org/conference/usenixsecurity21/presentation/saileshwar)] proposed MIRAGE, which claimed to fully eliminate attacker-controlled associativity evictions by over-providing metadata space and introducing multi-stepped Cuckoo relocation into randomized skewed caches.
-* [[Unterluggauer2022](https://doi.org/10.1109/seed55351.2022.00009)] proposed Chameleon cache, which introduced a victim cache in a skewed cache to provide a approximation of fully associative cache (similar to MIRAGE).
+* [[Unterluggauer2022](https://doi.org/10.1109/seed55351.2022.00009)] proposed Chameleon cache, which introduced a victim cache in a skewed cache to provide an approximation to a fully associative cache (similar to MIRAGE).
-* This work provides the first hardware implementation of a dynamically randomized set-associative LLC capable of thwart all existing attacks.
+* This work provides the first hardware implementation of a dynamically randomized set-associative LLC capable of thwarting all existing eviction set searching algorithms.

 ## Our Methodology